Analysis of non-diffusive avalanche transport of energetic particles: Acknowledgment

 \section{Acknowledgment}

-The authors would like to acknowledge insightful discussions with Prof. F. Zonca.
-This work was carried out within the framework of the EUROfusion Consortium and received funding from Euratom research and training programme 2019--2020 under Grant Agreement No. 633053 (Project No. WP19-ER/ENEA-05).
-This work has been carried out within the framework of the EUROfusion Consortium, funded by the European Union via the Euratom Research and Training Programme (Grant Agreement No 101052200 -- EUROfusion; Projects No. ENR-MOD.01.MPG and AC-TSVV.10.MPG).
+The authors would like to acknowledge insightful discussions with Prof. F. Zonca and Dr. Vin\'icius N. Duarte.
+This work has been carried out within the framework of the EUROfusion Consortium, funded by the European Union via the Euratom Research and Training Programme (Grant Agreement No. 101052200): projects No. ENR-MOD.01.MPG and ENR-MOD.03.NCSRD-01.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Commission.
 Neither the European Union nor the European Commission can be held responsible for them.
 This work was supported in part by the Italian Ministry of Foreign Affairs and International Cooperation, grant number CN23GR02 and by the MMNLP project CSN4 of INFN, Italy.